Rules and Guidelines for Graduate Studies in the East Asian Studies Department

 Together, the three fields of the Examination must include more than one discipline or linguistic area.
 For example, for a student in Japanese history, one of the minor fields could be in Chinese or Korean history, or it could be in a different discipline of Japanese studies such as literature, art, or religion.
 Minor fields may also be taken in cultures unrelated to the major field, or to East Asian Studies in general.

 In preparation for the Examination, students need to decide on their three fields and identify three appropriate faculty members to serve on the Examination committee.
-Typically, this is done in consultation with the student’s advisor and the Director of Graduate Studies.
+Typically, this is done in consultation with the student’s adviser and the Director of Graduate Studies.

 According to University regulations, all three fields must be examined during one period of ten consecutive days set by the Graduate School three times per year (in October, January, and May).
 The individual examiner determines whether the written exam is in the sit-down or take-home format.
 The three separate written exams are then followed by a joint two-hour-long oral exam with all three examiners present.